 Corrosion Protection Systems

-Corrosion Protection Systems shield metal structures in contact with land or water from corrosion.
+Corrosion Protection Systems (CPSs) shield metal structures in contact with land or water from corrosion.
+Corrosion can be defined as the destruction of a metal through its adverse reaction to a particular environment, for example soil or water.

-The Electricity Supply (Corrosion Protection) Regulation 2014 requires corrosion protection systems to be "registered" (apart from those exempt by Clause 4 of the Regulation).
+The Electricity Supply (Corrosion Protection) Regulation 2020 requires corrosion protection systems to be registered (apart from those exempt by Clause 4 of the Regulation).

 All CPS applications and processing takes place via the Public Register of NSW corrosion protection systems.

 Each current CPS owner is required to obtain a user login to access the CPS owner's area.
-This takes place via the application (similar to obtaining a web-email account).
+This takes place as part of the application process.

-All registered CPS owners are required to submit an annual report to the Department.
+All registered CPS owners are required to submit an annual report to the Department through the online system.

 A key recommendation of the review was the establishment of an online register along with a number of changes to the processing of CPS applications covered by the Regulation.

-As a result, the NSW Government has developed an online application to streamline CPS registration, and processing.
+As a result, the NSW Government has developed the online application to streamline CPS registration and processing.

 Phone: 02 8275 1927